dwyl/hits/README.md

 ### Run the Tests

-You
+To run the tests on your localhost, execute the following command in your terminal:

 ```elixir
 mix test
 ```

-If you want to run the tests with coverage, copy-paste the following command into your terminal:
+If you want to run the tests with coverage, run the following command in your terminal:

 ```elixir
 mix cover